-Buying a house is undoubtedly one of the most expensive purchases you'll ever make and getting the best deal on your mortgage is a must.
+Buying a house is undoubtedly one of the most expensive purchases you will ever make and getting the best deal on your mortgage is a must.

-However, if you're not familiar with the inner workings of the mortgage market knowing where to start can be difficult to say the least.
+However, if you are not familiar with the inner workings of the mortgage market knowing where to start can be difficult to say the least.

 Many people simply go to their existing bank or building society for a mortgage, while others use a broker recommended by their estate agent without looking elsewhere.
-However, it's important to realise that neither approach alone is guaranteed to get you the best deal.
+However, it is important to realise that neither approach alone is guaranteed to get you the best deal.

-So, to help make finding the right mortgage for your circumstances hassle free, we explain the benefits and potential pitfalls associated with both arranging your mortgage direct and using a mortgage broker so that you can make an informed choice and decide on the solution that's right for you.
+So, to help make finding the right mortgage for your circumstances hassle free, we explain the benefits and potential pitfalls associated with both arranging your mortgage direct and using a mortgage broker so that you can make an informed choice and decide on the solution that is right for you.

 What are my options?

 Direct Deal -

 You can arrange your mortgage with your bank or building society directly and this is a route that many people go down.
 However, contrary to popular belief, applying for a mortgage with your usual bank or building society isn't necessarily the best option.

 It's important to realise that just because you arrange the rest of your finances with a particular bank, it is unlikely that they will give you anything in the way of preferential treatment when you come to apply for a mortgage.
 You'll be put through the same rigorous checks as any other customer and are unlikely to be offered any 'special' rates just because you bank with them.
 What's more, you will also be limited to the range of mortgage products they offer, significantly restricting the variety of deals available to you.